 Joe Ahearnes only weakness in the series is when it comes to directing action with his various car chases, SWAT team assaults and vampire attacks seeming hurried and confused.
 Although there is one remarkably tense scene in the fifth episode with Idris Elba locked in a warehouse with a bunch of time-locked vampire coffins about to open and contemplating shooting himself.
 However, Ultraviolet is a series that works on a cerebral level, not an action level, so one can easily forgive Ahearne for this.
 In every other way, Ultraviolet is easily one of the most original attempts to rework vampire mythology.

-Subsequent to Ultraviolet, director/writer Joe Ahearne went onto a number of other productions in British television including as director of episodes of the short-lived Strange (2002) about a priest hunting demons; directing/writing Space Odyssey: Voyage to the Planets (2004), a half documentary, half-science-fiction work that speculates about spaceflight; directing episodes of the modern revival of Doctor Who (2005 ); writing Perfect Parents (2006), a non-genre tv play thriller that similarly digs into matters Catholic; writing/directing Apparitions (2008), a similar tv mini-series about demonic possession; directed/writing the haunted house tv mini-series The Secret of Crickley Hall (2012); and the screenplay for the mind-bending Danny Boyle hypnotism thriller Trance (2013).
+Subsequent to Ultraviolet, director/writer Joe Ahearne went onto a number of other productions in British television including directing-writing the mind-bending hypnotism thriller Trance (2000) that later became the basis of the screenplay for the Danny Boyle film Trance (2013); as director of episodes of the short-lived Strange (2002) about a priest hunting demons; directing/writing Space Odyssey: Voyage to the Planets (2004), a half documentary, half-science-fiction work that speculates about spaceflight; directing episodes of the modern revival of Doctor Who (2005 ); writing Perfect Parents (2006), a non-genre tv play thriller that similarly digs into matters Catholic; writing/directing Apparitions (2008), a similar tv mini-series about demonic possession; directed/writing the haunted house tv mini-series The Secret of Crickley Hall (2012); writing/directing the psycho-thriller The Replacement (2017); and writing/directing the horror film B&B (2017).